Creator Terms Conditions

 4. Hosted Services

-4.1 The Provider shall provide to the Customer upon the Effective Date the Access Credentials necessary to enable the Customer to access and use the Hosted Services.
 4.2 The Provider hereby grants to the Customer a non-exclusive licence to use the Hosted Services by means of the User Interface and the API for the internal business purposes of the Customer in accordance with the Documentation during the Term.

 4.3 The licence granted by the Provider to the Customer under Clause 4.2 is subject to the following limitations: